sch-lang/schlang/README.md

 # Schlang Compiler

 This is the Schlang Programming Language compiler.
-It's build in Rust, and compiles you Schlang code to binary machine code that can run on all Unix-based systems.
+It's build in Rust, and compiles your Schlang code to binary machine code that can run on all Unix-based systems.

 ### Compiler internals